 If you are under age 55 and absolutely must access the money, you may want to consider withdrawing only what you need until you can find other sources of cash.

 A pitfall to avoid

 If you choose to roll over your workplace retirement plan assets into an IRA, it is important to pay close attention to the details.
-To be on the safe side, consider requesting a direct rollover right to your financial institution.
-This is also referred to as a trustee-to-trustee rollover and can help ensure that you don’t miss any deadlines.
+To be on the safe side, consider requesting a direct rollover, right to your financial institution.
+This is also referred to as a trustee-to-trustee rollover, and it can help ensure that you don’t miss any deadlines.

 Why is this important?
-If a check is made payable to you instead, your employer must withhold 20% of the rolled-over amount for the IRS, even if you indicate that you intend to roll it over into an IRA within 60 days.
+If a check is made payable to you, your employer must withhold 20% of the rolled-over amount for the IRS, even if you indicate that you intend to roll it over into an IRA within 60 days.
 If that happens, in order to invest your entire account balance into your new IRA within the 60 days, you’ll have to come up with the 20% that was withheld.
 If you don’t make up the 20%, it is considered a distribution, and you will also owe a 10% penalty on that money if you are under age 59½.
-When you file your income tax return, you will receive credit for the 20% withheld by your employer.
+(Later, when you file your income tax return, you will receive credit for the 20% withheld by your employer.)

 If you receive the proceeds check in the financial institution’s name, you must deposit it into a rollover IRA.

-- Finding out your workplace savings plan rules, especially if you can keep the assets in the plan or roll them into a new employer’s plan.
+- Find out your workplace savings plan rules, especially whether you can keep the assets in the plan or roll them into a new employer’s plan.
 Every plan has different rules.

-- Evaluating the potential tax impact of any move.
+- Evaluate the potential tax impact of any move.

-- Assessing your preferences for managing your accounts.
+- Assess your preferences for managing your various accounts.
 For example, you may like having your assets with one provider or with multiple providers.

-- Speaking to a financial professional, who can help evaluate your decision based on your complete financial picture.
+- Speak with a financial professional who can help evaluate your decision based on your complete financial picture.